woa-vayu/POCOX3Pro-Guides/InstallWindows-en/Partitioning.md

 ### Dangerous section

 > [!WARNING]
-> This section if followed incorrectly could make your device unusable and require dedicated fixing steps that would be better given through assistance within our telegram channel.
->
-> Please carefully follow every step, and try to not commit typos by missing numbers or characters, as those may make the device unusable.
->
-> Further more, rerunning these commands after running them once ever can also damage your device, so do not refollow this section ever again.
->
-> You can only refollow such instructions when you have followed our uninstall guide first.
->
 > A warning or unexpected message is, well, unexpected, contact us if you see one, and do not attempt to fix anything by yourself.

 - Let's now run partitioning script: